 Your VPN is a privacy tool and you can use it as such.
 While using a VPN is completely legal, you should never engage in illegal activities while using a VPN.
 By encrypting everything you do online, VPNs allow for completely private browsing, but is this digital security solution too good to be true?
-Using the VPN may or may not be legal, depending on the country you're in, so be prepared to get the important information you need to know to stay safe, both online and offline.
-In the U.S.
+Using the VPN may or may not be legal, depending on the country you're in.
+In the United States, it is perfectly legal to use a VPN.

-UU.
-Without VPNs, Internet service providers, governments and companies can see your data; that is, if you don't use a VPN first, 2 While VPNs may be illegal or discouraged in certain countries, you can still connect to servers in these countries with the right VPN.
-However, using VPNs in restricted areas comes with its own risks, depending on the country you're in and the VPN you choose.
-Basically, if you're using a VPN in a country where it's legal to carry out legal activities, you don't have to worry.
+Without one, Internet service providers, governments and companies can see your data.
+However, using a VPN in certain countries may be illegal or discouraged.
+You can still connect to servers in these countries with the right VPN, but this comes with its own risks.
+If you're using a VPN in a country where it's legal to carry out legal activities, you don't have to worry.

 Once the user connects to a VPN, it will replace the device's IP address with another to hide its location, making it appear to websites that the user is in a different country.
 For more information, read our VPN guide.
 Depending on where you are and what you want to do online, a VPN may or may not be necessary.
 For example, if you're on your secure home network and simply want to view your country's Netflix library, a VPN won't do you much good.